Bernd Schuster: Real Madrid

 Schuster was appointed coach of Real Madrid on 9 July 2007.
-As manager, he made a successful start with Real Madrid, taking them to top of the La Liga standings.
+As manager, he made a successful start with Real Madrid, taking them to the top of the La Liga standings.
 Attacking football returned again to the Santiago Bernabéu stadium with Madrid having the strongest offence, not beaten at home from the start of the league and defeating their arch rival Barcelona at their home ground Camp Nou, increasing their lead to seven points between them and second place (Barcelona).

-The team qualified to the second round of the UEFA Champions League leading their group which contained Olympiacos, Werder Bremen and Lazio.
-He changed Real Madrid's style of play, switching from the defensive football during the reign of Fabio Capello to fast paced, attacking football.
-After losing 2–1 to Roma in the second leg of the UEFA Champions League which meant the elimination of Real Madrid, many doubted that Schuster would continue to be Madrid's coach, but the club denied the allegations.
+The team qualified for the second round of the UEFA Champions League, leading their group, which contained Olympiacos, Werder Bremen and Lazio.
+He changed Real Madrid's style of play, switching from the defensive football during the reign of Fabio Capello to fast-paced, attacking football.
+After losing 2–1 to Roma in the second leg of the UEFA Champions League, which meant the elimination of Real Madrid, many doubted that Schuster would continue to be Madrid's coach, but the club denied the allegations.
 On 4 May 2008, Schuster guided Real Madrid to their 31st title with three games to spare.

-On 18 May 2008, Schuster's Real Madrid achieved the highest point total (85 points) a record that was set by rivals Barcelona.
+On 18 May 2008, Schuster's Real Madrid achieved the highest point total (85 points), a record that was set by rivals Barcelona.
 He went on to win the Supercopa de España.
 Although enjoying a successful season with Madrid, Schuster had frequent confrontations with the media.
 Sometimes refusing to answer questions, making controversial or sarcastic statements and walking out of press conferences.
 On 9 December 2008, Schuster stepped down as coach after a 4–3 defeat to Sevilla FC, and speaking out publicly about his team standing no chance of beating Barcelona (Coached by Pep Guardiola at the time) in the El Clásico derby match.
 He was replaced by Juande Ramos.

 Beşiktaş

 On 10 June 2010, Turkish club Beşiktaş announced that Schuster had agreed to become the club's new coach on a two-year contract.
 Among his first signings for the club were Portuguese winger Ricardo Quaresma, Roberto Hilbert and former Real midfielder Guti, who was coached by Schuster at Madrid.
-Later he bolstered the squad with three additional Portuguese stars Simão Sabrosa, Hugo Almeida and Manuel Fernandes.
-Schuster resigned on 15 March 2011 from Beşiktaş after the bad results, having frequent confrontations with the media, making controversial statements and walking out of press conferences.
+Later, he bolstered the squad with three additional Portuguese stars Simão Sabrosa, Hugo Almeida and Manuel Fernandes.
+Schuster resigned on 15 March 2011 from Beşiktaş following a series of poor results.
+His tenure was marked by notable media interactions, including walking out of press conferences.
 He was criticised by the Turkish media for trying to implement a reckless attacking style of play.

 Málaga

 Schuster became head coach at Málaga on 12 June 2013.
-In May 2014 his contract was terminated after he failed to achieve a top-half position in the league.
+In May 2014, his contract was terminated after he failed to achieve a top-half position in the league.

 Dalian Yifang

-On 19 March 2018, Chinese Super League team Dalian Yifang officially appointed Schuster as the coach.
+On 19 March 2018, the Chinese Super League team Dalian Yifang officially appointed Schuster as the coach.
 He was replaced by Choi Kang-hee in 2019.